Solomon Andrews (businessman): Cardiff

-He also built two streets of housing which were named Mary Street and Solomon Street (later renamed Andrews Road), and was involved in the construction of warehouses on the southern side of Penarth Road, as well as between Crawshay Lane (now Curran Road) and Trade Street.
-Terraced houses were built from the corner of Blaenclydach Street south-westwards along Penart Road in 1891 to designs by the architect E.W.M.
+He also built two streets of housing in Llandaff Yard, now Llandaff North (Cymraeg: Ystum Taf), which were named Mary Street and Solomon Street (later renamed Andrews Road), and was involved in the construction of warehouses on the southern side of Penarth Road, as well as between Crawshay Lane (now Curran Road) and Trade Street.
+Terraced houses were built from the corner of Blaenclydach Street south-westwards along Penarth Road in 1891 to designs by the architect E.W.M.
 Corbett.

 The Atlas, or Hayes, Building was erected around 1893 and this survived until destroyed by fire in 1958.

 In 1894 Andrews constructed residential property from 75 to 113 Penarth Road, and the Andrews' Buildings on Queen Street to designs by the architect Edward Webb.

 In 1895 the firm started building work in Penarth.
 Andrews' Buildings (Penarth), erected in 1896, consisted of five shops fronting Stanwell Road, a corner shop and two shops in Windsor Terrace.
 In 1897 the company built Lloyds Bank on the corner of Windsor Road and Albert Road to designs by the architect Edward Webb.
 This was followed by the Windsor Arcade, a row of shops on Windsor Road.

 Around 1900 Metropole Buildings, 3–7 The Hayes, Cardiff was erected.
 This building was badly damaged by an air raid in the Second World War, but was reconstructed in 1959.

 Numbers, 11, 12, and 13 Bute Street (now Hayes Bridge Road) were rebuilt in 1902 to designs by the architect Lennox Robertson.
 Andrews also constructed Pembroke Buildings on Pembroke Terrace in the same year, using the architect E.W.M.
 Corbett.